KimPatch/audiosearch-cookbook/README.md

 # audiosearch-cookbook

-recipes for using the Audiosear.ch API
+Recipes for using the Audiosear.ch API

+See the wiki for all recipes: https://github.com/popuparchive/audiosearch-cookbook/wiki